 Children’s Trust is collaborating with the evidence-based Positive Parenting Program, more commonly known as Triple P, to implement it across the state with this funding.
 Backed by more than 30 years of ongoing research, Triple P is currently used in 25 countries to give parents practical strategies to assist them in managing their children’s behavior.

 This support system is designed to prevent behavioral and emotional issues in children and teenagers – which can lead to problems in the family, school and community – before they arise and to create environments that encourage children to realize their potential.
 Triple P has a range of ways for parents to receive assistance, from single-visit consultations to public seminars and group courses to private sessions.

 The five core principles of Triple P are ensuring a safe and engaging environment; creating a positive learning environment that helps children learn to solve problems; using assertive, consistent discipline that teaches children to accept responsibility for their behavior; having realistic expectations about children’s behavior; and taking care of yourself as a parent to find balance in life.

 For more information on the program, contact Abby Wilson, the Triple P coordinator for Children’s Trust, at 803-744-4060 or email@example.com.

-Children’s Trust is currently partnering to provide Triple P services with the Hope Center for Children in Spartanburg and Cherokee counties and with PASOs in Lexington County.
-Hope Center delivers its services in English and Spanish, and PASOs serves the Spanish-speaking Latino community.
+Children’s Trust is currently partnering to provide Triple P services with the Hope Center for Children in Spartanburg and Cherokee counties, PASOs in Lexington County and Family Connection statewide.
+Hope Center delivers its services in English and Spanish, PASOs serves the Spanish-speaking Latino community and Family Connection provides services to families of children with disabilities.
 Reaching diverse, undeserved audiences will continue to be a target as we move forward in expanding the program’s reach in the state.